jlapeyre/Symata.jl/README.md

 search `h"word"`.

 The core of Symata is not complete.
 But, a large number of features are implemented;
 enough to be useful.
-Here are [examples of pattern matching](sjtest/patterns_test.sj).
+Here are [examples of pattern matching](sjtest/pattern_test.sj).

 ### IJulia Notebooks

 A few brief tutorial notebooks are in [the example directory](examples/).
+These are snapshots, not live, so you can view them immediately with your browswer.
 The typeset math will look better in the IJulia notebook, which renders it with higher quality than github does.

 ### Installing